JSTOR-Labs/plant-humanities/docs/pelargonium/README.md

 <param ve-entity eid="Q10543296" title="Pelargonium triste">
 <param ve-entity eid="Q863247" title="nomenclature">
 <param ve-entity eid="Q13996" title="Mediterranean climate">
 The nomenclature confusion surrounding the _Pelargonium_ is borne out in the case of _Pelargonium triste_ (“sad pelargonium”), which is the first known species to be cultivated in Britain in the early 1600s.
 During this period, _P. triste_ was erroneously grouped with _Geranium_ and thus misnamed _Geranium triste_.
 That misidentification probably stemed from Europeans’ prior familiarity with _[Geranium](http://www.plantsoftheworldonline.org/taxon/urn:lsid:ipni.org:names:327764-2)_ species native to the Mediterranean Basin, prompting them to liken the then mysterious pelargonium with plants already known to them.
 This portrait of _P. triste_ from Jacques-Philippe Cornut’s 1635-book _[Canadensium Plantarum](https://bibdigital.rjb.csic.es/idurl/1/13506)_ shows a striking view of the entire plant beneath the now incorrect name “Geranium triste.”
-Described in a naturalist style are the plant's feather-shaped leaves, stork’s beak fruit capsules, tiny five-petal flowers, and tuberous roots, so-named for its dull foliage or flowers.
+Described in a naturalist style are the plant's feather-shaped leaves, stork’s beak fruit capsules, tiny five-petal flowers, and tuberous roots.
+What is not captured here is its night scent dull foliage or flowers.
 <param ve-image url="https://raw.githubusercontent.com/kristanmhanson/plant-humanities/develop/docs/pelargonium/Pelargonium_geranium%20triste_COR_Canad_Pl_000126.jpg" title="_Geranium triste_ [_Pelargonium triste_], Jacques-Philippe Cornut, _Canadensium Plantarum_, Paris, Venundantur apud Simonem Le Moyne, 1635, Biblioteca Digital">
 <param ve-image url="https://upload.wikimedia.org/wikipedia/commons/thumb/f/fb/Pelargonium_triste_4.jpg/852px-Pelargonium_triste_4.jpg" title="_Pelargonium triste_, named for the dull color of its foliage, has not been widely hybridized and cultural interest in the plant is limited to those who appreciate its historical importance. _Pelargonium triste_ at the University of California Botanical Garden, Berkeley, California, Stan Shebs, April 2007, Wikimedia Commons, CC BY-SA 3.0">